openshift/pipelines-tutorial/install-operator.md

 That's all.
 The operator now installs OpenShift Pipelines on the cluster.

 You can confirm the following by checking tekton-pipelines and tekton-triggers pods with `Running` state in `openshift-pipelines` namespace.
-If so, openshift-pielines have been installed on your cluster.
+If so, openshift-pipelines have been installed on your cluster.

 ![OpenShift Pipelines Operator 4](docs/images/operator-install-4.png)